Trusted By Thousands of Organizations

 Worksite Safety’s universal Fall Protection Certification program has been developed in accordance with federal and provincial legislations as safety training for workplaces across Canada (with the exception of Newfoundland).
-Special considerations have been included for students in British Columbia, Alberta, Ontario, and Newfoundland & Labrador.

 This course is not intended as a replacement for high-angle rescue, hands-on training, or more advanced training (such as the Ontario Ministry of Labour-regulated Working at Heights).
 If you require such training, please call 1-866-756-5552 for details about in-class training or browse our offerings of CPO approved classroom training.

 |Permanent Record of Training|

 This introductory chapter will outline your learning objectives, and cover the following topics: When fall protection is required, national, provincial and territorial differences, roles and responsibilities, reporting a hazard, worker's rights, employer responses, government roles, and helpful resources.